alex-bezverkhniy/alex-bezverkhniy.github.io/_posts/2018-2-1-Spring-Boot-Sample-app.md

 You can find more details [here](https://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/htmlsingle/#boot-features).

 I created "template project" for quick start. [spring-boot-sample](https://github.com/alex-bezverkhniy/spring-boot-sample).
-Welcome to fork and use!
+Welcome to fork it and use!
 In this post I am going to provide short description/explanation on this project.

 ## [Requirements](#requirements)